NVIDIA-AI-IOT/jetson-trashformers/README.md

 # jetson-trashformers

-Repository for the Trasformers NVIDIA Embedded Intern Team!
+Repository for the Trashformers NVIDIA Embedded Intern Team!

 ### Add jetson-trashformers/lib to your library path